• 5 min read

 Arriving without the correct paperwork is a common reason for a test to be canceled before it even begins.
 Double-check that you have the following:

-• A valid Iowa Instruction Permit: Ensure it is not expired.
+• A valid Kansas Instruction Permit: Ensure it is not expired and that you have held it for the required period before your road test.

-• Completed Driver's Education Certificate (if applicable): For drivers under 18, proof of completing a state-approved driver's education course is mandatory.
+• Driver's Education Certificate (if applicable): Proof of completing a state-approved course can shorten the permit holding period.

 The Test Vehicle: Passing the Safety Inspection